 If you have any trouble understanding the ordering process, please email us at firstname.lastname@example.org.

-5 REFERENCE BOOKS RECOMMENDED, by Dr. David Frawley, not included, order on your own according to instructions in links below, if you need to get them.
+5 REFERENCE BOOKS AND RECOMMENDED READING, by Dr. David Frawley, not included, order on your own according to instructions in links below, if you need to get them.

 - Ayurvedic Healing: A Comprehensive Guide